 Non-financial assets such as goodwill, intangible assets, and property, plant, and equipment are measured at fair value only when an impairment loss is recognized.
-No such impairments were recognized in 2014, 2015 and 2016.
+No such impairments were recognized in 2015, 2016 and 2017.

-There were no transfers between Level 1 and Level 2 of fair value hierarchy and no transfers into or out of Level 3 financial instruments during the year ended December 31, 2014, 2015 and 2016.
+There were no transfers between Level 1 and Level 2 of fair value hierarchy and no transfers into or out of Level 3 financial instruments during the years ended December 31, 2015, 2016 and 2017.